John Stuart Mill: Freedom of speech

-On Liberty involves an impassioned defense of free speech.
+On Liberty involves an impassioned defence of free speech.
 Mill argues that free discourse is a necessary condition for intellectual and social progress.
 We can never be sure, he contends, that a silenced opinion does not contain some element of the truth.
 He also argues that allowing people to air false opinions is productive for two reasons.
 First, individuals are more likely to abandon erroneous beliefs if they are engaged in an open exchange of ideas.
 Second, by forcing other individuals to re-examine and re-affirm their beliefs in the process of debate, these beliefs are kept from declining into mere dogma.
 It is not enough for Mill that one simply has an unexamined belief that happens to be true; one must understand why the belief in question is the true one.
 Along those same lines Mill wrote, "unmeasured vituperation, employed on the side of prevailing opinion, really does deter people from expressing contrary opinions, and from listening to those who express them."

 As an influential advocate of freedom of speech, Mill objected to censorship:

-I choose, by preference the cases which are least favourable to me—In which the argument opposing freedom of opinion, both on truth and that of utility, is considered the strongest.
-Let the opinions impugned be the belief of God and in a future state, or any of the commonly received doctrines of morality ...
-But I must be permitted to observe that it is not the feeling sure of a doctrine (be it what it may) which I call an assumption of infallibility.
+I choose, by preference the cases which are least favourable to me—in which the argument opposing freedom of opinion, both on truth and that of utility, is considered the strongest.
+Let the opinions impugned be the belief in God and in a future state, or any of the commonly received doctrines of morality. ...
+But I must be permitted to observe, that it is not the feeling sure of a doctrine (be it what it may) which I call an assumption of infallibility.
 It is the undertaking to decide that question for others, without allowing them to hear what can be said on the contrary side.
-And I denounce and reprobate this pretension not the less if it is put forth on the side of my most solemn convictions.
-However positive anyone's persuasion may be, not only of the faculty but of the pernicious consequences, but (to adopt expressions which I altogether condemn) the immorality and impiety of opinion.—yet if, in pursuance of that private judgement, though backed by the public judgement of his country or contemporaries, he prevents the opinion from being heard in its defence, he assumes infallibility.
+And I denounce and reprobate this pretension not the less, if put forth on the side of my most solemn convictions.
+However positive any one's persuasion may be, not only of the falsity, but of the pernicious consequences–not only of the pernicious consequences, but (to adopt expressions which I altogether condemn) the immorality and impiety of an opinion; yet if, in pursuance of that private judgment, though backed by the public judgment of his country or his contemporaries, he prevents the opinion from being heard in its defence, he assumes infallibility.
 And so far from the assumption being less objectionable or less dangerous because the opinion is called immoral or impious, this is the case of all others in which it is most fatal.